igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

     That file includes the name of the implementation class: *com.pingidentity.pa.sample.SampleRule*

-1. The Rule also needs a Descriptor.
-It should be annotated with the *@Rule* annotation (*com.pingidentity.pa.sdk.policy.Rule*).
+1. Add a Rule Descriptor.
+Rules should be annotated with the *@Rule* annotation (*com.pingidentity.pa.sdk.policy.Rule*).
 At a minimum, the *type* and *label* should be defined.
 The *type* should be a unique String with no white space.
 The *Label* is the text label for the Rule.

     @Rule(type = "SampleRule", label = "SampleRule")

-1. Next let's start implementing methods and build the UI.
-The easiest way to do build a class and use annotations on that class to drive the UI as well as use it to bind to the configuration.
+1. Next let's start implementing methods that build the UI and accept configuration from the UI.
+The easiest way to do build a class and use annotations on that class to drive the UI as well as tell PingAccess to bind the incoming configuration data to it.

 1. Define a public static nested class that extends *com.pingidentity.pa.sdk.policy.SimplePluginConfiguration*.
 Since every Rule must include at least one UI field, let's add a public String field for the regex to match.

         public String validUserAgentRegex = null;

-1. To make that field something that renders a UI element on the screen add a *com.pingidentity.pa.sdk.ui.UIElement* annotation.
+1. Annotate the field with the *com.pingidentity.pa.sdk.ui.UIElement* annotation.
+This indicates that the field will be part of the UI.
 The *label* defines the UI label for this field.
 The *type* determines what sort of UI field will be rendered.
 The *order* defines the order of the UI Elements on the screen, since there's only one field, 0 is a perfectly fine value.